- Gift Guide: 12 Innovative Building Toys That Travel Anywhere Kids Do

-You might even hold some accessories back to change thrings up on the return flight or drive.
+You might even hold some accessories back to change things on the return flight or drive.

-I wouldn’t go younger than 4 with these.
-They’re small enough to go in kids’ mouths and i’ve heard of toddlers getting them stuck in their hair!
+I wouldn’t go younger than 4 with these building toys.
+They’re small enough to go in kids’ mouths and I’ve heard of toddlers getting them stuck in their hair!

-Kids are never too young for the educatinal benefits of a good STEM toy.
+Kids are never too young for the benefits of a good STEM toy.

-Readers have told me they like these bristle blocks because they are colorful, kids love the textured feel and they’re easier than some other interlocking blocks for little kids to handle.
+Readers have told me they like these bristle blocks for girls and boys.
+They are colorful, kids love the textured feel and they’re easier than some other interlocking blocks for little kids to handle.

-Some sets come with their own carrying case, but the 36-piece, which is best for travel, does not.
+Some sets include their own carrying case, but the 36-piece, which is best for travel, does not.

 3. Tegu Magnetic Wooden Blocks

-The block sets come in a few different size sets that work for travel.
-The 8-piece classic or travel kits, which both come with their own case are ideal for toddlers and preschoolers while slightly larger sets can travel with young school-age kids.
+There are a few different sets that work for travel.
+The 8-piece block set or travel kits, which both come with their own case are ideal for toddlers and preschoolers.
+Slightly larger sets can travel with young school-age kids.

-They’re handy for building in airplanes and cars or anywhere that you don’t want blocks spilling over and getting lost.
+They’re handy for building anywhere that you don’t want building blocks spilling over and getting lost (including your own home).